johnchen383/graph_algorithms/README.md

 # GraphAlgorithms
 Implementation of common graph traversals/algorithms in Java.
-To soldify understanding of concepts taught in class.
+To solidify understanding of concepts taught in class.
+Note that emphasis here was not on optimal performance but rather replicating the pseudocode often used with these graph traversals / algorithms.
+In the future, I may revisit such implementations to match runtime performance as well as implementing others (e.g. PFS)

 The following have been covered.